 Lawes was selected in the England squad for the 2019 Rugby World Cup and played a pivotal role in England's surge to the final, in his third World Cup.
 He started 4 of England's Rugby World Cup matches, including the final, made two appearances from the bench and took his test cap tally to 83.

-The hard-hitting forward's test caps include 11 RWC caps, 33 Six Nations Caps and Two Lions caps.
+As of March 2021, the hard-hitting forward's test caps include 11 RWC caps, 35 Six Nations Caps and Two Lions caps.
 He also has well over 200 caps for the Saints, including over 60 European caps.